 From the Up for Air series with Breathe Utah & Utah Clean Energy

 Utahn's Can't Breathe

-We need your help to fight for better air.
-For a second year, The Front Climbing Club is partnering with local endurance athlete Jared Campell and non-profit Breathe Utah for Climbing Up For Air (CUFA) and Running Up For Air (RUFA), two endurance challenges held in SLC and, for the inaugural year, Ogden, to activate hundreds of athletes for 48 consecutive hours of raising funds for and awareness about a cause that affects us all.
+We need your help in the fight for cleaner air.
+Each February, we partner with local endurance athlete Jared Campbell and non-profits Breathe Utah and Utah Clean Energy for the Up For Air Series.
+Climbing Up For Air (CUFA) and Running Up For Air (RUFA) are two endurance challenges held in Salt Lake City, Ogden and beyond.
+The events activate hundreds of athletes for 48 consecutive hours to raise funds for and awareness of a cause that affects us all: clean air.

-« When you’re done, have a brew and pizza on us, watch the podium ceremony (including the RUFA athletes), and enjoy the raffle.
+« When you’re done climbing, enjoy a drink and dinner on us, watch the podium ceremony (including the RUFA athletes) and take part in the raffle.

 « Be sure to enter your raffle tickets to win prizes!
-Participants get 2 tickets with registration.
+Participants get 1 (4-hour category) or 2 (8-hour category) tickets with registration.
 You may buy more for $2 each for a better chance to win.

-« Grand prizes will be awarded for climbing the most rope routes and/or boulder problems!
+« « Grand prizes will be awarded to those with the most points on their scorecard!

-Cash donations from CUFA and RUFA sponsors go directly to Breathe Utah.
+Cash donations from CUFA and RUFA sponsors go directly to Breathe Utah & Utah Clean Energy.

 Participants of CUFA see how many routes they can climb in a 4 or 8 hour period.